We believe that the best meal you can have is only as good as the people you share it with.

 In 1934, at the age of 26, he opened Crescent City Steak House at its present location, and we’ve been here ever since.
 He decided to keep the menu simple and only offer steaks, but not just any steak: only the best, USDA prime aged beef from Chicago.
 His was the first steak house to bring prime beef to New Orleans.
 But most importantly, he was the originator of serving “steaks sizzling in butter” for which there have been many imitators and which has become the signature “New Orleans style” of cooking steaks.

 John passed away in 1990, but the restaurant is still owned by the Vojkovich family.
-Crescent City Steak House is New Orleans’ oldest family-owned steakhouse and three and four generations of families have patronized this popular establishment.
+Crescent City Steak House is New Orleans’ oldest family-owned steakhouse and as many as six generations of families have patronized this popular establishment.
 Recently a gentleman celebrated his 70th birthday at the restaurant and announced that he has been eating here since he was 10 years old.

 Even though Hurricane Katrina caused us to close temporarily due to flooding, there was never a doubt that Crescent City would be back.
 We are proud to be a part of the rebuilding of New Orleans.